Gcp 180808 051 Compressed For Web

 How many ski runs are there in the resort?

-The Niseko United Resort has a total of 61 ski runs across the four resorts, with 3 gondolas and 35 lifts in total.
-The full skiable area of the resort is an estimated 2,191 acres (8.87 km squared).
+The Niseko United Resort features a total of 61 ski runs spread across its four interconnected resorts, serviced by 6 gondolas and 21 lifts.
+The full skiable area covers approximately 2,191 acres (8.87 km²), offering terrain for all levels of skiers and snowboarders.
 Trail maps of the Niseko United resort can be found here.

 Where can I find out about the latest weather forecast?